bizzapagel/little-media-tracker/README.md

-# weight-tracker
+# Weight Tracker

-A fancy app for weight tracking.
+A nice-looking app for tracking your weight.